 What Types of Tattoos are Best?

 Even though there are many potential downsides, some people still want to cover their burn scar with a tattoo.
-If you decide to go this route, it’s important to understand the types of tattoos that will work best.
+If you decide to go with this option, it’s important to understand the types of tattoos that will work best.

 Generally, you want to avoid any designs with straight lines or other precise elements.
 After all, you can’t know exactly how the ink will disperse throughout the scarred skin.
 Avoid geometric shapes, faces, and detailed illustrations.

 Instead, you want an image or design with a loose, more free-flowing look.
 Large sections of bold colors can help hide the scar.
 Additionally, you can get a flesh-colored tattoo designed specifically to help hide skin blemishes.

 Can you get a tattoo over a burn scar?
 Yes, though it’s not always a good idea.

 The added complexity associated with the application, and the unpredictability of the final result, means you’ll need to take extra steps during the healing process.
 Plus, you might not be happy with what the tattoo eventually looks like.

 Instead, you should strongly consider getting your tattoo in a different spot on your body.
 Barring that, you should at least wait until your scar is several years old.